niklasf/python-chess/docs/engine.rst

 both kinds of engines.

 :warning: This is an experimental module that may change in semver incompatible ways.
-Please weigh in on the design if the provided APIs do not cover your use case.
+Please `weigh in <https://github.com/niklasf/python-chess/issues/new>`_ on the design if the provided APIs do not cover your use case.

    The intention is to eventually replace ``chess.uci`` and ``chess.xboard``, but not before things have settled down and there has been a transition period.

-   The XBoard implementation is currently only a skeleton.

 The preferred way to use the API is with an
 `asyncio <https://docs.python.org/3/library/asyncio.html>`_ event loop.